Vito Marcantonio: U.S. House of Representatives

-Aside from Marcantonio, the only other ALP congressman was Leo Isacson, who served in Congress from 1948 to 1949, after winning a special election; he was defeated in the next general election.
-On election day in 1946, a Republican election captain named Joseph Scottoriggio, who was supporting Marcantonio's opponent, was severely beaten and died days later.
+There was a strong effort to unseat Marcantonio from Congress in 1946, including a smear campaign by media outlets.
+However, Marcantonio won re-election by a margin of 5,500.
+On election day, a Republican election captain named Joseph Scottoriggio, who was supporting Marcantonio's opponent, was severely beaten and died days later.
 New York City mobster Mike Coppola is believed to have been responsible.